Do You Have to Discard Sourdough Starter Daily?

 I love bread.
 I absolutely love it.
 And I definitely make a lot of it because of how much I love it.

 But even I get a little bored with the same recipes day in and day out.
-If you want to use up your sourdough discard and minimize waste, give these fun recipes a try.
+If you want to discard sourdough starter daily and minimize waste, give these fun recipes a try.

 Sourdough Discard Chocolate Chip Cookies